 What’s being done?

-On Monday, the World Health Organization sent a team of international experts to China to help contain the outbreak, according to CNN.
+Earlier this month, the World Health Organization sent a team of international experts to China to help contain the outbreak, according to CNN.
 This "advance team" is set to "lay the groundwork for larger international team" who will accompany them in the country ASAP, WHO chief Tedros Adhanom Ghebreyesus said.

-Presently, no vaccine for 2019-nCoV exists.
 The CDC instead recommends avoiding exposure to the virus while also practicing general preventive measures in everyday life including hand-washing, refraining from touching one’s eyes and nose and mouth with unwashed hands, isolation when sick, covering one's mouth when coughing, etc. Travelers, meanwhile, are being urged to avoid "all nonessential travel" to China.

 And in China, disinfecting stations and a "disinfectant tunnel" have started popping up as part of an effort to prevent further spreading.